vanling/docs/configuration/flows/operations.md

 :::tip

 We just showed you how to pass the Flow Object into a Run Script operation, run a simple calculation on its data, and append the new data back onto the Flow Object.
-But remember, it's your function and you're not obligated to take all three steps.
-Use it as you see fit.
+But remember, it's your function and you can use it as se fit!
+You're not required to input `data` or return a value.

 :::